onnx/onnx/docs/IR.md

 Name|Type|Description
 |---|---|---|
-name|String|An optional name of the node, used for diagnostic purposes only. input|String[]|Names of the values used by the node to propagate input values to the node operator.
-It must refer to either a graph input or a node output. output|String[]|Names of the outputs used by the node to capture data from the operator invoked by the node.
-It either introduces a new value in the graph or refers to a graph output. op_type|String|The symbolic identifier of the operator to invoke. domain|String|The domain of the operator set that contains the operator names by the op_type. attribute|Attribute[]|Named attributes, another form of operator parameterization, used for constant values rather than propagated values. doc_string|String|A human-readable documentation for this value.
+name|string|An optional name of the node, used for diagnostic purposes only. input|string[]|Names of the values used by the node to propagate input values to the node operator.
+It must refer to either a graph input or a node output. output|string[]|Names of the outputs used by the node to capture data from the operator invoked by the node.
+It either introduces a new value in the graph or refers to a graph output. op_type|string|The symbolic identifier of the operator to invoke. domain|string|The domain of the operator set that contains the operator names by the op_type. attribute|Attribute[]|Named attributes, another form of operator parameterization, used for constant values rather than propagated values. doc_string|string|A human-readable documentation for this value.
 Markdown is allowed.

 Edges in the computation graph are established by outputs of one node being referenced by name in the inputs of a subsequent node.
 Node output names MUST be unique within the graph, except that a node output may refer to a graph output.
 Node dependencies MAY NOT create cycles in the computation graph.